-Pro tip: Stay at the Yosemite Valley Lodge to view the falls from your own private room.
+Pro tip: Stay at the Yosemite Valley Lodge to get a glimpse of the falls from your own private room.

 Grand Falls; Navajo Nation, Arizona

 The Grand Falls in Arizona is situated on a picturesque portion of the Navajo Nation in the Painted Desert.
-Since you’re on Navajo land, a hiking permit is required to enter the road that leads to the falls, and once you’re to the falls, it’s only a short half-mile hike to its base.
+Since you're on Navajo land, a hiking permit is required to enter the road that leads to the falls.
+From here, it's only a short half-mile hike to the base.

-Pro tip: As is suggested in its name, The View Hotel boasts some of the best, unobstructed views of Monument Valley in all of the Navajo Nation.
+Pro tip: As is suggested in its name, The View Hotel boasts the best, unobstructed overlook of Monument Valley in all of the Navajo Nation.

 Manawaiopuna Falls; Kauai, Hawaii

-You might recognize these falls from one of the opening scenes of Jurassic Park, and it’s easy to see why the film’s producers chose these falls in particular, as they evoke a special prehistoric beauty rarely found in not just America but also the world.
-Unfortunately, you’ll only be able to see the Manawaiopuna Falls from a helicopter, since the island is privately owned.
+You might recognize these falls from one of the opening scenes of Jurassic Park.
+It's easy to see why the film's producers chose this location in particular, as the cascade evokes a special prehistoric beauty rarely found in not just America but around the world.
+Unfortunately, you'll only be able to see the Manawaiopuna Falls from a helicopter, since the island is privately owned.

-Pro tip: After your helicopter ride, book your room at the Koloa Landing Resort for impressive views and intimate yoga classes.
+Pro tip: Book your room at the Koloa Landing Resort for impressive panoramas and intimate yoga classes.

 Ramona Falls; Mt.
 Hood National Forest, Oregon

-Once called the “eighth wonder of the world,” the Ramona Falls in Mt.
-Hood National Forest represent the epitome of Pacific Northwest hiking, with cascading waterfalls, expansive trees, and greenery everywhere you look.
-Though the hiking trail, which winds along the Sandy River, to reach the falls isn’t easy—and is closed from December 1st to April 1st—it’s truly a trek to remember.
+Once called the "eighth wonder of the world," the Ramona Falls in Mt.
+Hood National Forest represent the epitome of Pacific Northwest hiking, with cascading waterfalls, expansive trees, and lush greenery everywhere you look.
+Though the hiking trail, which winds along the Sandy River, isn't easy—and is closed from December to April—it's truly a trek to remember.